4 Testing Code Against Model

 - Record any discrepancies.

-advantage is that the model serves as an “oracle” for testing purposes: the
+back-to-back testing.
+Its key advantage is that the model serves as an

-outputs produced by the model can be used as a basis for assessing those
+“oracle” for testing purposes: the outputs produced by the model can be

-generated by the software.
-If the software does not agree with the model, then
+software does not agree with the model, then the developer can assume that

-the developer can assume that the problem lies within the source code.
 The net effect of model-based testing with Reactis is better-quality software at

 a lower cost.
 Because good test data is generated and run automatically, less